What is so special about analogue simulations?: Black hole simulations as material analogues

-A final clarification about our argument is worth making here.
-In what follows, we will refer to a \emph{prototypical} case of a dumb hole simulation, in which sonic radiation is observed from an analogue fluid horizon.
-This involves measuring an outgoing thermal spectrum effect in the vicinity of an artificial horizon, where the fluid medium can be safely assumed to be homogeneous and with a dispersion relation that diverges from that described by continuum fluid dynamics at ultra-high energies.\footnote{Since the internal validity of current analogue experiments is subject to an on-going debate among physicists, we will take no stance here as to whether anything resembling the prototypical simulation has yet verified sonic radiation.
-Our aim is to put forward normative conditions for a confirmatory experiment.} The experiments that we target below are accordingly those of the ‘classical’, stimulated variety, such as those on surface water waves (Weinfurther et al. 2011).
-The reason for doing so is solely dialectical: if we can show that classical simulations can function as confirmatory tools, the verdict would be \emph{a fortiori} plausible for simulations of the quantum variety (e.g., Steinhauer 2016), which (allegedly) come even closer to realizing the predicted conditions of the Hawking effect.
-The following subsections will explain why we hold that the conditions for material analogy (\emph{materiality}, \emph{relevance}, \emph{no-critical-difference}) are met.
+In what follows, we assess the extent to which the conditions of material analogy apply to a \emph{prototypical} case of a terrestrial black hole simulation.
+This would involve the testing of an outgoing thermal spectrum effect in the vicinity of an artificial event horizon, where the test medium can be safely assumed to be homogeneous and with a dispersion relation that diverges from that described by classical dynamics at ultra-high energies.\footnote{The experiments that we target below are specifically those of the ‘classical’, stimulated variety, such as those on surface water waves.
+The reason is solely dialectical: if we can show that classical simulations can function as evidential tools, the verdict would be \emph{a fortiori} plausible for alleged simulations of the quantum variety.} Since the internal validity of current analogue experiments is subject to an on-going debate (cf. Steinhauer 2017), we take no stance below as to whether anything resembling the prototypical simulation has yet verified occurrences of sonic radiation.
+Our aim will be solely to assess whether black hole simulations may satisfy some independently plausible general conditions for fulfilling an evidential role.